 Step 3: Now, we are about to add the boxes as the first part of this plot.
 Select the data from B24:D26 for boxes (remember Q1 – Minimum and Maximum – Q3 are for the Whiskers?)

 Step 4: Go to the Insert tab on the excel ribbon and navigate to Recommended Charts under the Charts section.

 Step 5: Inside Insert Chart window > All Charts > navigate to Column Charts and select the second option, which specifies the Stack Column Chart and click OK.

 Step 6: Now, we need to add whiskers.
 I will start with the lower whisker first.
 Select the stack chart portion, which represents the Q1 (Blue bar) > Click on Plus Sign > Select Error Bars > Navigate to More Options… dropdown under Error Bars.

 Step 7: As soon as you click on More Options… Format Error Bars menu will appear > Error Bar Options > Direction : Minus Radio Button (since we are adding the lower whisker) > End Style : Cap radio button > Error Amount : Custom > Select Specify Value.

 It opens up a window within which specifies the lower whisker values (Q1 – Minimum B23:D23) under Negative Error Value and Click OK.

 Step 8: Do the same for the upper Whiskers.
-Select the gray bar (Q3-Median bar), instead of selecting Direction as Minus use Plus and add the values of Maximum – Q3 i.e. B27:D27 under Positive Error Values box.
+Select the gray bar (Q3-Median bar); instead of selecting Direction as Minus, use Plus and add the values of Maximum – Q3, i.e. B27:D27, under the Positive Error Values box.